This Article Contains:

 What are some things to know when a guilt trip occurs?

 Guilt trips are not always obvious.
 They may also be intentional or unintentional.
 When guilt trips are unintentional, it is possible that the person does not know any other way to make their request.
 This might be due to learned behaviours and modelling as they grew up.
 If you are struggling with a guilt trip, confide in someone you trust.
-Alternatively, bring up your concerns with a professional therapist.
+Alternatively, bring up your concerns with a professional counsellor.

 What might be some common situations where a guilt trip occurs?